NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_setup.md

 _inventory_ and the **Ninja Inventory** plugin should appear.
 Tick the checkbox and restart the engine.

 ## C++ Libraries

-> If your project only uses Blueprints, you can skip this step.

 If you plan to work with C++ and use classes from the Inventory System, ensure you add the following modules to your `Build.cs` file: